 Having suggested that the enthusiasm of new resolutions is hard to sustain, that initial burst of motivation can still be harnessed to increase your chances of success.
 Before January rolls around, start thinking about what foods tend to be your healthy eating downfall.
 In fact, make a list.
 Whether it's ice cream or cookies or chocolate chips, be honest with yourself — and then clear out the pantry of these temptations.

-Jenni Grover MS RD LDN is a registered dietitian and co-founder of Realistic Nutrition Partners in Durham, N.C.
+Jenni Grover MS RD LDN is a registered dietitian and co-founder of Realistic Nutrition Partners in Durham, North Carolina.
 She specializes in child, maternal and prenatal nutrition, with a focus on whole foods.